 Depression in Teens is Treatable

 According to the U.S. National Library of Medicine, depression treatment starts at home.
-Supporting your teen when they present symptoms of depression by listening instead of offering advice may encourage a willingness to share.
+Because of this, you should support your teen when they present symptoms of depression by listening instead of offering advice.
+This may encourage a willingness to share.
 Create a structured environment with schedules that include enough time for sleep.
 Encourage activity and healthy eating.
 Most importantly, be aware of the symptoms of depression getting worse and have a plan to address them.